Our Team

 Melanie Connah, MD

 Melanie grew up in Maryland where she attended medical school at the University of Maryland School of Medicine and completed her residency at Medstar Franklin Square Family Medicine Residency Program in Baltimore.
 After residency, Melanie worked as a faculty member and helped to build a new family medicine residency program in Seneca, South Carolina.
 There she practiced full spectrum family medicine including inpatient and outpatient care and delivering babies, and taught students and residents.
 Melanie came to Vermont in 2022 with her husband and two girls and quickly fell in love with the state in general and Bristol in particular.
-She is excited to join the Mountain Community Health team and provide excellent care to patients while pursuing her clinical interests in quality improvement, LGBTQ health, addictions treatment, and integrative medicine.
+She is excited to join the Mountain Community Health team and provide excellent care to patients while pursuing her clinical interests in quality improvement, addictions treatment, and integrative medicine.

 Tonya Howard, FNP